foongsy/garrent/README.md

 Garrent is a personal project of mine to scrap and analyse data from [HKEX](http://www.hkexnews.hk) includes stock list, CCASS, SHHK/SZHK connect, and etc. The script worked fine in late 2018, however due to some changes made by HKEX, some script might not work anymore.

 This project was a precedent of a  Wechat Mini Program developed internally by "YY港股圈" (YY Hong Kong Stock Circle, wechat ID: Victoria-hk-stocks).
 However due to the rapid change of market conditions and sentiment, the project was never launched.
+The original plan was to

 The goal of releasing this personal project is to:
 - As a part of my personal portfolio